 Inside far too many organizations there’s not much love lost between sales and marketing.
-All too frequently, most of the limited resources marketing organizations have are focused on branding.
-Salespeople, on the other hand, tend to view marketing as a sales support organization, while in the next breath complaining about a lack of air cover because no one has ever heard of the company they represent.
+All too frequently, marketing organizations focus their limited resources on branding.
+Salespeople, on the other hand, tend to view marketing as a sales support organization.
+While in the next breath complaining about a lack of air cover because no one has ever heard of the company they represent.

 To make matters worse, internal sales teams and channel partners are not always on the best of terms.
 The tools and training many organizations provide their internal sales staff are vastly superior to what they tend to share with channel partners.
 The assumption is that the channel partner is not always completely loyal.
 While it’s true most channel partners represent multiple vendors, not sharing tools and collateral equally tends to do more to reinforce prejudices than it does to foster collaboration based on mutual self-interest.

 Solution providers are usually desperate for any information relating to trends in a specific vertical industry, such as retail or banking.
 That kind of information provides the context a solution provider needs to frame a solution based on multiple products.
-However, IT vendors tend to be much too focused on transactions involving individual products.
+However, IT vendors tend to be much more of a focus on transactions involving individual products.
 In fact, this is one of the primary reasons the attach rate for complementary products and services is not as high as most IT vendors would prefer.

 When it comes to applications, there really can be too much of a good thing.
 Most channel organizations are trying to navigate everything from spreadsheets to customer relationship management (CRM) applications on the one hand, to advanced marketing automation platforms on the other.
 No place is there a centralized application that provides actionable intelligence for channel managers.

-A third of the data they need usually resides in sales applications, another third resides in finance applications, while the rest resides in applications controlled by the marketing department.
+A third of the data they need usually resides in sales applications.
+While another third resides in finance applications, and the rest resides in applications controlled by the marketing department.
 It requires a superhuman effort to bring all that data together without the aid of a platform designed from the ground up for that specific purpose.